yale-nlp/fine-grained-lt/README.md

 We aim to explore ways to train language models to simplify reports to make them more accessible to laypeople.
 This repository contains the experiments presented in <a href=https://aclanthology.org/2023.findings-emnlp.322/>EMNLP 2023 Findings</a>.

+Check out the demo through this <a href="https://ljyflores-simplification-project-streamlit-test-hmhnfg.streamlit.app/">Streamlit app</a>!
 ## Set-up
 To get started, clone this repository and set up a `simplification` environment as follows:
 ```